xzhang222/sR1-method/README.md

 About generating residual reflection intensities: run s_rap119.py with fast=8.
 Residual hkl data will be saved to a_dif.hkl.
 Save the original a.hkl as a_original.hkl, save a_dif.hkl as a.hkl to use the residual hkl for searching orientations of a light-atom-only fragment.
 Adjust the cell content to deduct the partial model away.
 Remember to save a_original.hkl back as a.hkl and change back the cell content back before doing further calculations.

+About example datasets:

+There are three example datasets included:

+(1) JPD1249.hkl and JPD1249.res

+Cell content:

+molecule = 'S2O2C12'

+Z = 2

+(2) JPD1252.hkl and JPD1252.res

+Cell content:

+molecule = 'MoSiO4NC28'

+Z = 4

+(3) RAP119.hkl and RAP119.res

+Cell content:

+molecule = 'C78'

+Z = 2

+To try one example dataset, just copy its hkl and res files to a.hkl and a.res.

 Contact Xiaodong Zhang at xzhang2@tulane.edu for further assistance.